tomnt/ww_test/README.md

  - Atlas MongoDB: Not deployed (Installed MongoDB on EC2)

 ### Part 2 - Front-End
+* Not connected with backend(REST API) due to CORS's issue
  - amp-form: Not implemented due to CORS's issue
  - amp-list: Not implemented
  - amp-state: Not implemented